Micro Master's Degree in Strategic Human Resource Management

 • Activities of HRM

-• HRM strategy; organisational strategy; HRM strategy benefits for organisations; interrelationships between HRM and organisational strategies; Organisational performance and HRM strategy.
+• HRM strategy; organisational strategy; HRM strategy benefits for organisations; interrelationships between HRM and corporate systems; Organisational performance and HRM strategy.

 • Organisational strategy influence on HRM strategy;